sanskar-thakur/chatLogServer/README.md

 # Chat Log Server
-A Spring(java) based microservice to save/retrieve chat logs on the server.
+A Spring(java) based microservice to save/retrieve chat logs on/from the server.

 This server presents an HTTP interface with the following commands.